j4ck4l-24/j4ck4l-24.github.io/source/_posts/BCACTF_5.0_Writeup.md

 > **Description** : You need to get 1e20 cookies, hope you have fun clicking! \
 > **Author** : `Jack`

-* As per the description it looks like we have to click the cookie 1e20 time which is obviously not possible manually.
+* As per the description, it looks like we have to click the cookie 1e20 times, which is obviously not possible manually.

 * Let's intercept the request and increase the value of power.

 ![Power](./images/bcactf/cookie/power.png)

-* As expected the value of cookie increased but wait why didn't we get the flag.
+* As expected, the value of the cookie increased, but wait, why didn't we get the flag?

-* When we click on the cookie again we can see an error message coming from the server.
+* When we click on the cookie again, we can see an error message coming from the server.

 ![error](./images/bcactf/cookie/error.png)